Security, Compliance, Practices, and Procedures at Planning Center

 All of your data is stored in AWS data centers, which use industry leading practices in physical security, redundancy, and availability.
 You can learn more about Amazon's data centers here.

 At the most basic level, our main physical space is locked and alarmed during off hours.
 In the event of a break-in, we may lose some expensive monitors, but since our servers don't reside in our buildings, they aren't vulnerable to smash-and-grab robberies.
-Customer data isn't on the laptops our employees use as they work.
-Even still, local computers are password protected and encrypted.
-In the course of conducting customer support, employees access customer data using an encrypted connection and must envoke a phycial security key upon connection.
+Local computers are password protected and encrypted.
+In the course of conducting customer support, employees access customer data using an encrypted connection and must invoke a time-based one-time password upon connection.

 Lastly, a word about the culture here in general.
 Most of us who work at Planning Center are also users of our software.
 Our personal data is in the same database as our customers.
 We've checked-in our children using Planning Center Check-Ins at our own churches.
 We've donated to our churches using Planning Center Giving.
-To date, we've never had a breach or issue related to data theft.
-If that ever happened, we understand that the goodwill and reputation we've been building over the years would vanish.
-It would be a major blow to all of our personal careers.
-This is another reason we go to such lengths described above.
+We protect your data like it’s our data because it is our data.

 If you have any questions that weren't addressed on this page, please don't hesitate to ask by emailing us at email@example.com.